thavinb/AmpRecon/README.md

 - `Barcode` : A string descriptor made by concatenating nucleotide alleles at specific loci.
 These loci were chosen for their utility in helping classify parasite samples and are not associated with drug-resistance.

-The file further contains one column containing data for each of the following genes of interest: Kelch, P23:BP, PfCRT, PfDHFR, PfDHPS, PfEXO, PfMDR1, and PGB
+The file further contains one column containing data for each of the following genes of interest: Kelch, P23:BP, PfCRT, PfDHFR, PfDHPS, PfEXO, PfMDR1, and PGB.
+The GRC file also lists amino acid calls at each locus of interest within each of the genes of interest and nucleotide calls at important loci within each gene of interest.
+These are used to populate the `Barcode` column.

-Along with the primary GRC, which is named `<run_id>_GRC.txt`, three other files are produced (note that all 4 GRC-related files describe the same set of genes of interest):

-- `<run_id>_GRC2.txt` : this file lists amino acid calls at each locus of interest within each of the genes of interest.
-Each row describes one sample; each column is a locus of interest.

-- `<run_id>_Barcodes.txt` : this file lists nucleotide calls at important loci within each gene of interest.
-These are used to populate the `Barcode` column in the primary `<run_id>_GRC.txt`.

-- `genotype_file.tsv`: this is a VCF-like tabular file containing variant information for loci of interest as a "long" table, i.e. one sample is represented by multiple rows, one for each amplicon in the reference panel.
+Another file, `genotype_file.tsv` is also produced as part of the GRC creation process.
+This is a VCF-like tabular file containing variant information for loci of interest as a "long" table, i.e. one sample is represented by multiple rows, one for each amplicon in the reference panel.

 [**(&uarr;)**](#contents)